-Conserving the BRCF has resulted in a nearly contiguous block of 7,400 acres of conserved forestland sitting within a 69,800-acre aggregated forest block, the second largest in southeast NH.
+Conserving the BRCF has resulted in a nearly contiguous block of just over 8,000 acres of conserved forestland sitting within a 69,800-acre aggregated forest block, the second largest in southeast NH.
 The project has completed the protection of Coldrain Pond.
 Landscape connectivity will protect overall ecosystem function, water quality, flood control, and aquifer recharge.